 Most of us real estate investors know the importance of keeping the Taxman happy.
 But he has time to determine if he’s happy.
-With the prevalence of IRS-related scams, we feel it’s important that real estate investors know when IRS manoeuvres are legitimate.
+With the prevalence of IRS-related scams, we feel it’s important that real estate investors know when IRS maneuvers are legitimate.
 Uncle Sam uses a little thing called the tax assessment period.
-This is the time the IRS has to determine if you have accurately reported and payed any taxes owed to them.
+This is the time the IRS has to determine if you have accurately reported and paid any taxes owed to them.
 For the vast majority of us, the general rule is that the IRS will have three years from the filing date to assess taxes.

 If you filed your taxes ahead of April 15 of the tax year in question, the IRS still has three years from April 15 of that tax year.
 Unfortunately, you don’t get a shorter period for being responsible.

 If you filed late, whether due to your own issues or with the consent of the IRS through an extension, the IRS has three years from the date of actual filing to assess taxes.